radeknemec22/GTS_Factory_update/README.md

 - Add Anaconda to the system PATH: yes
 - Register Anaconda as the system Python 3.7: yes

-## Install conda environment
-Conda environtments can either be installed with the batch-files of manually.

-### With batch file
-Not supported yet.

-### Manual installation and activation
+## Environment installation and activation
 To install environments manually, open command line as administrator and navigate to the directory with .yml file
 - Install with internet
 	- To create new environment, use the following command:<br>